TinyTerra/ComfyUI_tinyterraNodes/README.md

 + Search and Replace:
     + if you include %search;replace% as the value it will use the current nodes value and do a search and replace using these values.
     + you can include more than one to replace different strings
++ Append to original value
+    + if you include .append to the widget name it will append the xyPlot value to the original instead of overwriting it.
+    + For example: [1:loras.append='<lora:add_detail.safetensors:0.8>']

 **Auto Complete**